Ariphaos/StellarisUnofficialPatch/AllChanges.md

 * component_templates/00_utilities_roles: AI won't use sapient tech if AI is outlawed (heh).

-* countries/00_country_types: Default constructors and science ships min and max 5 each.
+* countries/00_country_types: Default science ships min and max 5 each.
+* countries/00_country_types: Default constructor ships min and max 6 each.
 * countries/00_country_types: Default max titans at 5.
 * countries/00_country_types: Awakened FEs go for 5 constructors and up to 5 titans.